 Content marketing is a powerful and widely adopted strategy that can have many positive effects on building your small business’s brand.
 Benefits include; growing website traffic from local SEO rankings; increasing sales; and earning high-quality links to help you get top google rankings.

-Sadly, many small businesses face challenges when trying to execute a content marketing strategy, damaging their brand and website’s value – thus failing.
+Sadly, many small businesses face challenges when trying to execute a content marketing strategy, and thus subsequently damage their brand and website’s value in the process.

 Below you will find 11 reasons why small businesses fail at the content marketing game – these can be taken as lessons or insights into what it takes to be successful with content marketing.